WalletWasabi/WalletWasabi/WalletWasabi.Documentation/PasswordFinder.md

 ## Limitations

-Wasabi wallet protects the encrypted secret key with the same technology used to protect paper wallets (bip 38) and for that reason it is computational infeasible to brute force the password using all the possible combinations.
+Wasabi wallet protects the encrypted secret key with the same technology used to protect paper wallets (bip 38) and for that reason it is computationally infeasible to brute force the password using all the possible combinations.
 It is important to know that Wasabi Password Finder is not for breaking wallet passwords but for finding errors (typos) in an already known password.

 ## Usage

-Let start giving a glance to the command help:
+Let's start giving a glance to the command `help`:

 ```
 $ wassabee run help findpassword